devCrossNet/quaire/README.md

 First you need to define the data (decision tree) based on the [QuaireItem interface](./src/interfaces.ts).
-This can be static data in a JS/TS file, a JSON file that you load on demand or a dynamic JSON from a CMS or backend api.
+This can be static data in a JS/TS file, a JSON file that you load on demand or a dynamic JSON from a CMS or backend API.

 The structure for questions looks as follows: